splvm/database-meetup/README.md

    - [A Demonstration of the OtterTune Automatic Database Management System Tuning Service](http://www.vldb.org/pvldb/vol11/p1910-zhang.pdf)
    - [An Inquiry into Machine Learning-based Automatic Configuration Tuning Services on Real-World Database Management Systems](https://www.cs.cmu.edu/~pavlo/papers/p1241-aken.pdf)
 8. **12/11/2021:** Our second guest talk features Bohan Zhang, co-founder of OtterTune.
 He talked about what is an automatic database tuning service.
 In our next meetup, we will continue our CMU 15.445 journey.
 Mossaka will talk about Lecture 9 and 10：Index Concurrency Control and Sorting + Aggregation.
 Please read chapters 15.10 and 12.4-12.5.
-9. **12/18/2021** We ended the year 2021 with our last talk on index concurrency control, external merge sort and hashing.
+9. **12/18/2021:** We ended the year 2021 with our last talk on index concurrency control, external merge sort and hashing.
 Next time, Lin Wen will be presenting Lecture 11 and 12: Join Algorithms and Query Execution (Part I) on 1/8/2022.
-10. **1/1/2022** Happy new year, everyone!
+10. **1/1/2022:** Happy new year, everyone!
 Thanks for supporting us!
+11. **1/9/2022:** We covered lecture 11 and 12: Join Algorithms and Query Execution part one.
+Next week, we invited Nick Cameron to present TiKV, a cloud-native distributed Key-Value store.
+Nick is a Rust programmer at Microsoft.
+He formerly served as a the Rust lang core team, and worked at PingCap and Mozilla.
+You can visit his personal [website](https://www.ncameron.org) to learn more about his work.
+You can RSVP the event here: https://www.meetup.com/splvm-events/events/283151850/

 ## Schedule